Norm’s Cabin

 Amenities

-The cabin provides the amenities you will need for a comfortable stay, including a propane heater, propane lights, woodstove, and fully equipped kitchen with a propane fridge and propane range.
+The cabin provides the amenities you will need for a comfortable stay, including a propane heater, solar-powered lights and USB charging station, woodstove, and fully equipped kitchen with a propane fridge and propane range.
 For sleeping, the cabin offers one single and two queen-size beds with vinyl-covered mattresses upstairs, foam mattresses for two additional persons who don’t mind sleeping on the floor, and a futon in front of the woodstove.
 All you have to bring is your own food and bedding (sleeping bag, pillow case).

 The main floor of the cabin includes an open-concept kitchen, dining and lounge area with views of Bone Lake.
 A spacious lower deck provides an area for sitting out in the sun and drinking in the view of the lake and the surrounding rolling hills.
 Inside, the stairway, constructed of solid white pine timbers provides access to the second story, which is divided into a landing, a storage closet and two bedrooms with an upper deck overlooking the lake.

 A propane wall-mounted heater and a wood stove provide heat for cooler months.
 Dry fuel wood and kindling is provided.
 The cabin does not have running water but the kitchen area has a sink, as well as a four-burner propane range, a propane refrigerator and a full array of standard kitchenware including pots, pans, coffee maker, tea kettle, utensils, plates, bowls, cups and even a corkscrew!
 During the summer months, drinking water is obtained by treating water from the lake.
-During the winter, drinking water is obtained by melting snow.
+During the winter, there is usually a supply of potable water brought in by hosts.
+When it is depleted, drinking water can be obtained by melting snow.
 An ice auger can be found in the shed to drill a hole in the ice of Bone Lake if you do not want to melt snow.
 The lake contains Giardia (beaver fever) and water needs to be treated to remove the risk of infection.
 Two outhouses are situated outside.
 Detailed instructions on safe and appropriate use of the woodstove and propane appliances can be found in the Norm’s Cabin Manual binder.
 Safety gear at the cabin includes a fire-extinguisher, smoke alarm, CO monitor and various battery-operated lanterns.

 Norm’s cabin provides a very safe, comfortable and tranquil location where you can kick back, relax and enjoy the natural world.
 There is limited Internet reception (4G) and cell service depends on your service provider.
 Enjoy the rhythms of your natural environment!